 - Eisai Co., Ltd. and Eisai Inc. v.
 Teva Pharmaceuticals USA, Dr. Reddy’s Laboratories and Mylan Laboratories

 Mr. Wexler was co-lead trial counsel to Eisai in litigation defending Eisai’s patent covering Aciphex®, an acid reflux drug with annual US sales in excess of $1 billion.
-Eisai initially won summary judgment of patent validity, followed by a successful trial win on the a defense of inequitable conduct.
+Eisai initially won summary judgment of patent validity, followed by a successful trial win on a defense of inequitable conduct.
 The judgments were then affirmed on appeal.
 The case established helpful precedent for innovator pharmaceutical companies with respect to the standards for judging obviousness of a compound patent.
+The case also established the benrishi-client privilege protecting from discovery communications between Japanese patent agents and their clients.

 - Nycomed v.
 Teva Pharmaceuticals USA, Inc.